khofstadter/CS220-AU-navigating-the-digital-world/_drafts/websites.md

 ## design
 from https://www.verywellmind.com/color-psychology-2795824:

 1. Other people, first and foremost.
-We have a natural ability to detect fakeness (as well as a limited tolerance for it : https://tvtropes.org/pmwiki/pmwiki.php/Main/UncannyValley), and are naturally drawn to other real human faces feeling real emotions (as opposed to staged stock photos).
+We have a natural ability to detect fakes (as well as a limited tolerance for it : https://tvtropes.org/pmwiki/pmwiki.php/Main/UncannyValley), and are naturally drawn to other real human faces feeling real emotions (as opposed to staged stock photos).
 It’s how we’ve evolved.
 2. Color.
 Yes, there is a science behind it (https://www.verywellmind.com/color-psychology-2795824)
 3. Layout.
 The image that seems cozy and compact to some might be seen as dark and crowded to others.
 Light space is better, as it allows “room to breathe.”
 4. Contributory factors like image quality and font type and size.